 - One of them is Vcc on which you need to give +5V.

-- Other one is GND which you need to ground.
+- The other one is GND which you need to ground.

-- Third one is OUT pin, which will turn HIGH when this Flame sensor will sense flame.
+- The third one is the OUT pin, which will turn HIGH when this Flame sensor will sense the flame.

-- Fourth pin on the side is the TestPin, when it goes HIGH it means the sensor has sensed flame.
+- The fourth pin on the side is the TestPin, when it goes HIGH it means the sensor has sensed flame.

 - After uploading the Hex file now click OK and your sensor is ready to be used.

-- So, now design a simple circuit as shown in below figure:
+- So, now design a simple circuit as shown in the below figure:

 - Now you can see I have applied +5V on Vcc and GND on GND.

-- I have attached a logic state on TestPin, now as the logic state is 0 means no flame detected by flame sensor, that’s why OUT pin is zero and LED is off.
+- I have attached a logic state on TestPin, now as the logic state is 0 means no flame was detected by the flame sensor, that's why the OUT pin is zero and the LED is off.

 - Now you can see in the above figure that as I clicked the button the LED goes HIGH.

-- This example simulation is also given in the above download File.
+- This example simulation is also given in the above file.

-- I have also explained the same tutorial in below video:
+- I have also explained the same tutorial in the below video:

-So, that’s all for today.
+So, that's all for today.
 I hope you have enjoyed this Flame Sensor Library for Proteus.
-Let me know your suggestions.
+If you are new to Embedded Systems then you should first read this Arduino Tutorial for Beginners.
+Let me know your suggestions about this amazing Proteus Library.
 Thanks.